Tragic Story Of Partition

 Dr Bharat Desai

-The only reason for India-Pakistan partition was Congress - few Congress leaders who were old, tired, not ready to fight anymore and having a deep political desire of getting power at the earliest.
-All this made them accept partition without much protest and fight.
+The only reason for the India-Pakistan partition was Congress - a few Congress leaders who were old, tired, not ready to fight anymore and had a deep political desire of getting power at the earliest.
+All this made them accept partition without much protest and fighting.

-One of the most important chapter in the Indian history (and equally so for Pakistan) is the partition of the nation in 1947.
+One of the most important chapters in Indian history (and equally so for Pakistan) is the partition of the nation in 1947.
 This article is a review of the book “The Tragic Story Of Partition” by H V Sheshadri.

 • और देश बट गया (Hindi)